pivotal/docs-tap/tanzu-build-service/install-tbs.hbs.md

     ```

     Configuring this setting adds the CA certificates at build time.
 To add CA certificates to
-    the built image, see [Adding custom CA certificates to the workload image](tbs-workload-config.md#workload-custom-certs).
+    the built image, see [Add custom CA certificates to the workload image](tbs-workload-config.md#workload-custom-certs).

     > **Note:** If `shared.ca_cert_data` is configured in the `tap-values.yaml` file,
     > Tanzu Build Service inherits that value.